 - Art director

-Graphic design tools
+Popular graphic design tools

 That being said, computers and design software are essentials in today’s digital climate, even if you are designing for print.
 The type of computer you need is based on preference, but when it comes to software, Adobe products such as Photoshop, Illustrator and InDesign are mainstays in the graphic design world.
-If you are just beginning and don’t want to commit to the high price tag Adobe products often carry, free open-source software such as GIMP can help you master the basics.
+If you are just beginning and don’t want to commit to the high price tag Adobe products often carry, similar free open-source software such as GIMP can help you begin to master the basics.

 Lastly, ideas and inspiration are what a graphic designer needs most.
-“You need to have a solid concept serving as the foundation of your design and communication,” says Chad Birenbaum, co-founder of Duckpin Design.
+“You need to have a solid concept serving as the foundation of your design and communication,” explains Chad Birenbaum, co-founder of Duckpin Design.
 “This concept and idea needs to work on paper first and then the computer should be used as a tool to bring the concept to life.”